ScheintodX/jqinit.js/README.md

 Quickstart
 -------------------------------------------------------------------------------

- 1. download <a href="jqinit.js">jqinit.js</a> and put it somewhere (or reference it directly here from github to try it out)
+ 1. download <a href="jqinit.js">jqinit.js</a> and put it somewhere (or reference it directly from rawgit.com to try it out. s. below)

- 2. put it and all your modules in the html header like so: (but order doesn't matter)
+ 2. put it and all your modules in the html header like so: (order doesn't matter)

 	<script async src="//ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>
-	<script async src="js/jqinit.js"></script>
+	<script async src="//rawgit.com/ScheintodX/jqinit.js/master/jqinit.js"></script>
 	<script async src="js/mymodule1.js"></script>
 	<script async src="js/mymodule2.js"></script>

  3. build your modules like this:

 	var jQInit = jQInit || [];

-	jQInit.push( [ 'myModule', function( $ ) {
+	jQInit.push( [ 'myModule1', function( $ ) {

 		// do stuff including jQuery

 	} ] );

  4. done. (really!
 Want to know more? read on)

 "Just another JavaScript loader"?